European Parliament members in Kashmir in rare foreign visit

-SRINAGAR, India (AP) — A group of European Parliament members arrived in disputed Kashmir on Tuesday, the first foreign delegation to travel to the region since India stripped it of its semi-autonomous status and imposed a harsh crackdown in early August.
+SRINAGAR, India (AP) — A group of European Parliament members arrived in Indian-administered Kashmir on Tuesday, the first foreign delegation to travel to the disputed region since India stripped it of its semi-autonomous status and imposed a harsh crackdown in early August.

-The group, drawn from 11 countries, will assess the situation in Kashmir, Indian officials said Monday after the Parliament members met Indian Prime Minister Narendra Modi.
+The group, from 11 countries, will assess the situation in Kashmir, Indian officials said Monday after the delegation met Indian Prime Minister Narendra Modi.

-The group is expected to meet government and military officials in India-administered Kashmir, as well as traders and hoteliers at a luxury hotel.
-India’s military will host a lunch for the delegation at army headquarters in Srinagar, the region’s main city.

-The delegation is the first foreign group to visit Kashmir since India’s surprise decision in August to strip the majority-Muslim region of constitutional rights to self-government and land ownership.
+The delegation is the first foreign group to visit Kashmir since India’s surprise decision in August to strip the Muslim-majority region of its constitutional rights to self-government and land ownership.

 The decision was accompanied by a harsh crackdown, with New Delhi sending tens of thousands of additional troops to the already heavily militarized region, imposing a sweeping curfew, arresting thousands and cutting virtually all communications.